swarnendubiswas/dotemacs/README.md

 ## Directory structure

+- `modules` - setup modules split across files
-- `extras` -- third-party packages (may not be available from the package archives)
+- `extras` - third-party packages (may not be available from the package archives)
+- `dir-locals-examples` - examples to show how to use directory-local variables
+- `projectile-examples` - projectile configuration files
+- `snippets` - custom snippets
-- `reference-cards` -- documentation and help files
+- `reference-cards` - documentation and help files
-- `snippets` -- custom snippets

-## Tweaking the default settings

-The following are customization options defined in `init.el` that you could use to tweak the default setup.
-Check the file for more options.
+The following are a few customization options defined in `init.el` that you could use to tweak the default setup.
+Please check `init.el` for more options.

+- `dotemacs-gui-theme` -- Set the desired GUI theme from a bunch of themes
-- `dotemacs-theme` -- Set the desired theme from a bunch of themes
+- `dotemacs-tui-theme` -- Set the desired TUI theme from a bunch of themes
 - `dotemacs-modeline-theme` -- Set the desired modeline theme
-- `dotemacs-window-split` -- Specify the direction in which the windows should be split
 - `dotemacs-fill-column` -- Column beyond which lines should not extend
 - `dotemacs-delete-trailing-whitespace-p` -- Control whether trailing whitespace should be deleted or not
-- `dotemacs-tags-scheme` -- Choose whether to use Gtags or Ctags (we use `lsp-mode` for supported languages)

-Please check `init.el` for other options.

 ## Browsing Source Code

-Support for LSP in GNU Emacs means you will not need to create tags separately, but the following information may still be useful for languages that are not yet supported by the `lsp` mode or you cannot create a compilation database.
+Support for LSP in GNU Emacs means you will not need to create tags separately, but the following information may still be useful for languages that are not yet supported by the `lsp` mode, or you cannot create a compilation database.

 ### GNU Global